A Smoothed P-Value Test When There is a Nuisance Parameter under the Alternative: Introduction

-The PVOT has only been explored in \cite{HillAguilar13} and \cite {Hill_white_2012} as a way to gain inference in the presence of a trimming tuning parameter.
-We extend the idea to test problems where $\lambda $ is a nuisance parameter under $H_{1}$, and offer new applications to model specification tests.
-We also derive and compare for the first time global and local power.
+The PVOT was originally explored in \cite{HillAguilar13} and \cite {Hill_white_2012} as a way to gain inference in the presence of a trimming tuning parameter.
+We extend the idea to test problems where $\lambda $ is a nuisance parameter under $H_{1}$, and provide a complete asymptotic theory for the first time.